luljn/AI-Game-Windows/README.md

 # Description

-A two-player game powered by Artificial Initelligence (for Windows OS).
+A two-player game (Force 3) powered by Artificial Initelligence (for Windows OS).

 # Tools used.